cookiebouquets/PurrceptronCV/README.md

 # PurrceptronCV
-PurrceptronCV is a tiny ML project designed to automatically fill a pet's food bowl using computer vision
+PurrceptronCV is a tiny ML project designed to automatically fill a pet's food bowl using computer vision.

 ## 1. Abstract